Harshil7875/VeriShield-AI-Financial-Verification-Platform/README.md

    ```bash
    pytest --cov=app --cov-report=term-missing
    ```
-   - This runs all tests in `/app/backend/tests`, including the **Kafka** test that verifies asynchronous user checks.
+   - Runs all tests in `/app/backend/tests`, including the Kafka test for asynchronous user checks.

 3. **Check Coverage & Warnings**
-   - Typical warnings might relate to SQLAlchemy 2.0 deprecations or Passlib crypt.
+   - Some warnings (e.g., SQLAlchemy 2.0 deprecations) are expected in development.
-   - These are normal in dev environments.

 ---